mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## HDFS
-Hadoop Distributed File System; a distributed file system designed to run on commodity hardware.
+HDFS (Hadoop Distributed File System) is a distributed file system designed to run on commodity hardware.
 You can place huge amount of data in HDFS.
-You can create new files/directories.
+You can create new files or directories.
 You can delete files, but you can not edit/update files in place.

+**Features of HDFS:**

+* Data replication.
+This is used to ensure that the data is always available and prevents data loss
+* Fault tolerance and reliability
+* High availability
+* Scalability
+* High throughput
+* Data locality

 # Commodity server/hardware
 Commodity hardware (computer), sometimes known as